I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_tuner_frequency_s.md

 ## Members

+`Property`

+Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

+`Frequency`

+Specifies the frequency of the tuner.
+If the request is a Get request, the minidriver returns the current frequency of the tuner.
+If the request is a Set request, the minidriver should set the frequency of the tuner to the specified value.
+This value is specified in hertz (Hz).

+`LastFrequency`

+Specifies the last frequency tuned.

+`TuningFlags`

+Specifies tuning flags that describe the granularity of a tuning operation.
+If the request is a Get request, the minidriver returns the current tuning flags.
+If the request is a Set request, the minidriver should use the specified tuning method.
+This member must be set to one of the values from the <a href="..\ksmedia\ne-ksmedia-ks_tuner_tuning_flags.md">KS_TUNER_TUNING_FLAGS</a> enumeration.

+`VideoSubChannel`

+Specifies the video subchannel of a digital television source.
+If the request is a Get request, the minidriver should return the video subchannel for the digital television source to the specified value.
+If the request is a Set request, the minidriver should set the video subchannel for the digital television source.
+This member is only used by devices that support the DSS tuner mode (KSPROPERTY_TUNER_MODE_DSS).

 `AudioSubChannel`

 Specifies the audio subchannel of a digital television source.
 If the request is a Get request, the minidriver should return the audio subchannel for the digital television source.
 If the request is a Set request, the minidriver should set the audio subchannel for the digital television source.
 This member is only used by devices that support the DSS tuner mode (KSPROPERTY_TUNER_MODE_DSS).